pbrisbin/setup-tool-action/README.md

 being explicit with the `x64` value if the tool you are installing does release architecture-specific archives, to ensure things continue to work if future architectures are added here.

+## Releases in Private GitHub Repositories

+To download an asset from a Release in a private GitHub repository,

+- Use the URL to the asset as if you were in an authenticated browser (i.e. as if it were public)
+- Set `github-token` to a token with access to the private repository

+The action will parse the `url` for `owner/repo`, `tag` and asset `name`, then use the GitHub API to find the correct `/releases/assets/{asset-id}` URL and then download that, all using the given token.

+**NOTE**: This currently only works for URLs on `github.com`.
+PRs welcome if there's a way to support enterprise or other setups.

 ## Outputs